codeguy/php-the-right-way/pages/Design-Patterns.md

 class) or a shared resource (such as an event queue).

 You should be wary when using the singleton pattern, as by its very nature it introduces global state into your application, reducing testability.
-In most cases, dependency injection can (and should) be used in place of singleton objects.
+In most cases, dependency injection can (and should) be used in place of a singleton class.
+Using dependency injection means that we do not introduce unnecessary coupling into the design of our application, as the object using the shared or global resource requires no knowledge of a concretely defined class.

 * [Singleton pattern on Wikipedia](https://en.wikipedia.org/wiki/Singleton_pattern)